nms-scribe/cosmopoeia/idea.md

 * Create States
 * Expand States
 * Normalize States
-* Generate Provinces
+* Create Provinces
-* Place Roads
+* Expand Provinces
-* Place Trails
+* Normalize Provinces?
-* Place Ocean Routes
-* Specify Burgs -- add burg details
+* Specify Burgs -- add burg details inc. population
-* Place Provinces

 I'm not going to generate religions, maybe sometime in the future.
 And when I do, that can happen after the provinces.
 I'm not going to define "forms" of states, any more than I did the coats of arms.
 There has to be a point where your imagination gets to take over.

+I'm also going to delay placing roads and routes until later, although that will cause the specify burgs thing to change later.

 #### 1) Place Towns